Near-critical Ornstein--Zernike theory for the planar random-cluster model: Exploring the cluster as a Markov renewal process

 For the second event in~\eqref{eq:cone_to_cone} to occur, at least one of the batches~$S_k$ needs to be connected to~$\calD$ --- see Figure~\ref{fig:cone_to_half-plane_mixing}.
 For $k$ large enough, we have

 for some universal constant $c_1 >0$.
 The final inequality is due to~\eqref{eq:L(p)expdecay}.

 Summing over~$k \geq K_0$ we find

 provided that~$K_0$ is a large constant, which may depend on~$\alpha$, but not on~$L$.
 We may now use~\eqref{eq:RSWnc} to deduce the second inequality in~\eqref{eq:cone_to_cone}.
+Indeed, the separation scale between $\calD$ and $\partial \calH_{\geq 0}$ is by definition of order $L$, which is the proper scale to apply~\eqref{eq:RSWnc}.
 The first inequality is proved in the same way.

 With~\eqref{eq:cone_to_cone} in hand, the rest of the proof follows that of~\cite[Prop.
 2.9]{DuminilCopinManolescuScalingRelations}.
 Fix an event~$B$ depending on the edges in~$\calE$ and~$\zeta$ a boundary condition on~$\partial \calH_{\geq 0}$.
 We will show that